CrimsonNightZero/WebFramework/README.md

 The research project goal to understand what is a web framework tech stack.

-The project include three important parts:
+The project includes three important parts:
 1. HTTP Protocol: The client can send a request, and then the server listens on a socket port.
-When the server receives the data, it processes from request to responsse.
+When the server receives the data, it processes it from request to response.
-2. Core Web Framework: This core framework provides developers with tools to quickly build their own services.
+2. Core Web Framework: This core framework provides developers with tools to build their services quickly.
 3. Domain Service: Developers build domain-specific services using the web framework.
-This is easy user login system.
+This is an easily user login system.

 ## HTTP protocol

 * The client can send an HTTP request.
 * The HTTP request deserializes HTTP information, including the method, path, query, body, and headers, and then the server handles these requests.
-* When the request task is finished, the server serializes the data into an HTTP response.
+* When the requested task is finished, the server serializes the data into an HTTP response.
 * Finally, the client receives data from the HTTP response.

 ## Core WebFramework

-Current core stack including the following components:
+The current core stack includes the following components:
 * Router:
-  * Developer can define controller, including request and response infomation.
+  * Developer can define controller, including request and response information.
-  * The router will automatically reflect the defined request and reponse to target class.
+  * The router will automatically reflect the defined request and response to the target class.
-  * Finally, you can easily procees received request and transfer response using your injection service.
+  * Finally, you can easily process received requests and transfer responses using your injection service.
 * TransformBodyTypeHandler:
+  * When received a request needs to be deserialized and the transferred response needs to be serialized.
+  * TransformBodyTypeHandler will transform your defined data type to offer developers convenient usage.
 * ExceptionHandler:
+  * If the service encounters any exceptions, you want to respond with a response-specific status code, message, and so on.
+  * ExceptionHandler can reduce the time needed to wrap the response format and efficiently decouple your code.
+  * You just need to define handling exceptions and register a custom ExceptionHandler, ExceptionHandler will automatically handle exceptions.
 * Container:
+  * Container helps the system maintain the injection state in your controller and service, preventing your service from recreating the injection object with every request.
+  * You can freely choose injected objects and how to maintain the object state.

 ## Domain Service

+* Application:
+  *
+* Domain:
-* Application
+  *
-* Domain
+* Infrastructure:
-* Infrastructure
+  *

 ## Running service

 1. Locate the package named `UserSystem`.
 2. Run `Main.java`
-3. You will can see following infomation indicating that the service has successfully started on port 8080:
+3. You will see the following information indicating that the service has successfully started on port 8080:
 ```
 Server started.
 Listening for connections on port 8080...
 ```
-4. At the point, you can try to send an HTTP request using Postman or any browser or in any other way.
+4. At this point, you can try to send an HTTP request using Postman or any browser or in any other way.

 ## API